gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 This enabled not only <abbr title="The 'uppercase D' Deaf is used to describe people who identify as culturally Deaf, while the lowercase d deaf simply refers to the physical condition of having hearing loss">d/Deaf</abbr>/<abbr title="Hard-of-hearing is a widely-accepted term to describe mild to moderate hearing loss">HoH</abbr> participants to attend, but also those who might have struggled with the accents of our instructors, or the rate at which they spoke.
 Another 8 registrants specifically requested recordings (something they might have missed in the course advertising) but yet another fantastic benefit of asynchronous events like ours is that all materials remain online and participants can follow them at their own pace, reviewing them as needed.

+## Infrastructure

+This course was made possibly through the support of the 3 largest Galaxy servers, [Galaxy Main](https://usegalaxy.org) in the US, [Galaxy Europe](https://usegalaxy.eu), and [Galaxy Australia](https://usegalaxy.org.au).
+The teams behind each of those Galaxy servers invested a lot of time and effort to ensure all necessary tools were available and running smoothly, and that sufficient resources were available to handle such a large number of participants at the same time.
+By using 3 Galaxy servers in geographically distinct locations, the computational load was spread out over mulltiple sites, and participants could use the server nearest them for the best experience.
+This also meant we had fallback options in case one of the servers experienced any downtime (which they did not).

 # Thank You

-We'd like to say thank you to all of our instructors and sponsors!
+We'd like to say thank you to all of our speaker, instructors, sysadmins and sponsors!

 ## Instructors

-A huge thank you to the instructors who produced videos, as well as the huge number of folks who helped edit and correct captions
+A huge thank you to the instructors who produced videos, as well as the huge number of folks who helped edit and correct captions and answered questions online during the week.
+We could not have done this without you!

+{% include _includes/hof.html %}

-## Sponsors
+## Acknowledgements

 We are grateful to the US Galaxy Team for providing resources on UseGalaxy.org.
-Likewise, a significant portion of our infrastructure was graciously provided by Galaxy Australia
+Likewise, a significant portion of our infrastructure was graciously provided by Galaxy Australia and Galaxy Europe.

+{% include _includes/institutions.html %}

 [![Australian BioCommons](/assets/logos/biocommons.png)](https://www.biocommons.org.au/galaxy-australia)